 September 2015 Blog: Guest Blog - Pre-Budget Submission to the Department of Social Protection on Social Welfare Law and Children

 The Law Society Employment & Equality Law Committee in collaboration with Law Society Professional Training, is hosting a seminar to provide practitioners with an update on recent changes to areas of employment law, practice and procedure and other topics of interest.
 An experienced panel of speakers will be available to answer questions.

 Near FM will be running a radio training course for people aged 55+.
 This course is a QQI Level 3 accredited course in 'Media Expression' and is aimed at people who would like to see a change in their community and want to be part of that change.
 It's about making radio that matters and giving people a chance to have their say.

 Our latest Casebase report relates to the refusal by an Appeals Officer to grant Invalidity Pension.

-Read our latest Casebase report concerning a person whose Child Benefit application was turned down on the basis that the child was not ordinarily resident in the State.
+Read our new Casebase report concerning a man whose Carer's Allowance was discontinued on the basis that his child did not need full time care and attention.